urbanbigdatacentre/meowmotion/docs/index.md

 # Welcome to MeowMotion 🐾

 **MeowMotion** is a Python package designed for processing and analyzing geolocation data to detect trips and infer transport modes.
 Originally developed at the Urban Big Data Centre (UBDC), MeowMotion provides a complete pipeline from raw GPS data ingestion and preprocessing to machine learning-based travel mode detection.
+In addition to trip detection and classification, MeowMotion now includes advanced functionality for **trip scaling and OD matrix generation**.
+By applying **demographic-based** and **activity-based weighting**, it can scale trip data to better represent population-wide mobility.
+The package produces **five types of Origin-Destination (OD) matrices**, including peak period flows and residual non-peak movement, making it especially useful for transport modeling, demand analysis, and policy evaluation.
 Whether you're working with mobile phone app data or other location sources, MeowMotion helps you clean, structure, and analyze the movement patterns of individuals, offering both granular trip-level outputs and high-level aggregated summaries.
 It's an ideal tool for researchers, analysts, and developers interested in urban mobility, transportation planning, or smart city applications.

 ## Key Features